 What Is an Independent Contractor?

 An independent contractor is considered to be self-employed, as opposed to an employee.
-They must pay self-employment tax—Social Security and Medicare—as well as income taxes, but they must pay this separately.
+They must pay self-employment tax— for Social Security and Medicare—as well as income taxes, but they must pay this on their own.
 You're not responsible for withholding anything from payments you make to this person.

 Is This Person Really an Independent Contractor?

 Before you hire an independent contractor, make sure the individual you're planning to do business with really is an independent contractor.
-This means this person free to determine how the work is to be performed, when it's to be performed, and in some cases where it is to be performed.
-If you assign hours when she's to work and if you have final control of when and how to do the work the person is most likely an employee.
+This means this person is free to determine how the work is to be performed, when it's to be performed, and in some cases where it is to be performed.
+If you assign hours when this person must work and if you have final control of when and how to do the work the person is most likely an employee.

 What to Include in an IC Contract

 The start of a work arrangement is the time to clarify your agreement and the best way to do that is to put everything in writing.
 You'll be working on assumptions if you don't write everything down and these assumptions can cause problems and can result in costly and time-consuming litigation later.

 An independent contractor agreement should include several important sections.